cresset-template/cresset/README.md

 These contain project package dependencies.
 The `apt` requirements are designed to resemble an ordinary Python `requirements.txt` file.

+4. Edit the `volumes` section of a service to include external directories in the container environment.
+Run `make overrides` to create a `docker-compose.override.yaml` file to add custom volumes and configurations.
+The `docker-compose.override.yaml` file is excluded from version control to allow per-user/per-server settings.

+5. (Advanced) If an external file must be included in the Docker image build process, edit the `.dockerignore` file to allow the Docker context to find the external file.
+By default, all files except requirements files are excluded from the Docker build context.

 Example `.env` file for user with username `USERNAME`, group name `GROUPNAME`, user id `1000`,  group id `1000` on service `full`.
 Edit the `docker-compose.yaml` file and the `Makefile` to specify services other than `full`.
 ```text